 - "Congress may try to enforce a subpoena by seeking a civil judgment declaring that the recipient is legally obligated to comply.
 This process of civil enforcement relies on the help of the courts to enforce congressional demands."
 Congress, in this case, would file a civil suit against the subpoena-stiffer.
 "The civil lawsuit route has its own problems.
-It moves really slowly," Madonna says.
+It moves really slowly," Madonna said.
 "The civil lawsuit is used sort of as a leverage.
 They're negotiating with the executive branch and usually get whatever it is they're looking for through that."

-- The inherent contempt power is a constitutionally based authority given to each house to unilaterally arrest and detain an individual found to be 'obstruct[ing] the performance of the duties of the legislature.'"
+- The third type of enforcement is "inherent contempt power," a rarely used and mostly outdated method.
+A chamber of Congress can actually have the subpoenaed would-be witness jailed for refusing to cooperate.
+"The inherent contempt power is a constitutionally based authority given to each house to unilaterally arrest and detain an individual found to be 'obstruct the performance of the duties of the legislature.'"
 It was last used in 1935.

+But even then, Trump likely won't face tough consequences.
 If you defy a Congressional subpoena and are found guilty of contempt, it's a misdemeanor, "punishable by a fine of not more than $1,000 nor less than $100 and imprisonment in a common jail for not less than one month nor more than twelve months."